lk5164/hadoop-cluster-setup/.ssh/README.md

     cp ssh_config ~/.ssh/

-Finally copying keys to slave machines is not required step.
+Copying keys to slave machines is not required step.
 However when you execute start-dfs.sh or start-yarn.sh command, you need to manually input password.
 There are various way of copying public keys to other machine.
 I am using ssh-copy-id command,

     ssh-copy-id [username]@[ip]